-Wo ould the project: Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact A. Physically divide an established community? \boxtimes B. Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? \boxtimes
+Would the project: Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact A. Physically divide an established community? $\boxtimes$ B. Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? $\boxtimes$